arpitbbhayani/articles/blogs/phi-accrual.md

 In order to implement this, we keep a sampled Sliding Window holding arrival times of past heartbeats.
 Whenever a new heartbeat arrives, its arrival time is stored into the window, and the data regarding the oldest heartbeat is deleted.

-We observe that the arrival intervals follow a [Normal Distribution](https://en.wikipedia.org/wiki/Normal_distribution) indicating most of the heartbeats arrive within a specific interval range while there are a few that arrives late due to various network or system conditions.
+We observe that the arrival intervals follow a [Normal Distribution](https://en.wikipedia.org/wiki/Normal_distribution) indicating most of the heartbeats arrive within a specific range while there are a few that arrives late due to various network or system conditions.
 From the information stored in the window we can easily compute the arrival intervals, mean and variance which we require to estimate the probability.

-Since arrival intervals follow a Normal Distribution, we can integrate the Probability Density Function over interval `[t, ∞)` to get the probability of receiving heartbeat after `t` units of time.
-Thus the expression for deriving this is as illustrated below.
+Since arrival intervals follow a Normal Distribution, we can integrate the [Probability Density Function](https://en.wikipedia.org/wiki/Probability_density) over interval `(t, ∞)` to get the probability of receiving heartbeat after `t` units of time.
+Thus the expression for deriving this can be illustrated below.

 ![https://user-images.githubusercontent.com/4745789/87231591-fbe8a680-c3d5-11ea-9427-d4cd66e8e717.png](https://user-images.githubusercontent.com/4745789/87231591-fbe8a680-c3d5-11ea-9427-d4cd66e8e717.png)

-We observe that if the process actually crashes, the value is guaranteed to accrue (accumulate) over time tend to infinity ∞.
+We observe that if the process actually crashes, the value is guaranteed to accrue (accumulate) over time and will tend to infinity ∞.
 Since the accrual failure detectors outputs value in a continuous range we need to explicitly define thresholds crossing which we say that the system crashed.

 # Benefits of using Accrual Failure Detectors

 We can define multiple thresholds, crossing which we can take precautionary measures defined for it.
 As the threshold becomes steeper the action could become more drastic.
-The major benefit of using this system is that it favours a nearly complete decoupling between application requirements and monitoring as it leaves the applications to define threshold according to their QoS requirements.
+Another major benefit of using this system is that it favours a nearly complete decoupling between application requirements and monitoring as it leaves the applications to define threshold according to their QoS requirements.

 # References